Skip to content

 • water

-• One of the more difficult issues to work to solve
+• radiation (one of the more difficult issues to work to solve)

 • Due to the lack of magnetosphere and atmosphere on Mars, the amount of radiation that a human would receive on the surface of Mars would contain primarily Solar (Beta, Gamma and Neutron) radiation.